Adding Smart Devices

 Review Privacy Settings

 In response to the growing concerns around privacy with smart devices, many of the major manufacturers, including Apple, Amazon, and Google, are providing enhanced privacy controls.
 Make sure to check the privacy settings with every device and opt-out of data tracking and ads.
 Also, make sure to regularly check that the settings don’t default back to sharing your data.
+From time to time, you can also manually remove your data from Google‘s or Amazon’s servers.

 By following these steps, you can stop both cybercriminals and organizations from invading your home’s privacy and infiltrating your information.
 IDShield can help you take back control, allowing you and your family to enjoy your smart home’s many benefits without worrying about the privacy implications of intelligent devices.